 In the early days of Internet advertising, we had banner ads.
 Obnoxious and conspicuous, they were the bane of the early days of the internet.
 But they worked.
 According to The Atlantic, the above banner ad is widely described as the first-ever was a little rectangle purchased by AT&T on HotWired.com in 1994.

 About 44 percent of the people who saw it actually clicked on it.

 Cool, but that didn’t last long.
 Banner ads don’t tell a story.
 They demanded attention through antics that anyone who remembers the internet of the mid-90s cringes at.
 Slowly the state of internet advertising advanced to be more subtle.
 And bearable.
 Now online advertising can include images, multiple images in a slide deck, and video.

 Internet ads are also much more relevant given the high degree of targeting capability.
 Many of the ads you’ll see online these days are actually products that could make sense for you to purchase.
 The use of video online with ads is a powerful combination, one that rivals TV.
 With attention already shifting to search engines, social media, and the rest of the internet, the somewhat recent addition of video ads tells a story is familiar to the consumer.

 Broadcast vs Targeted Delivery

-The best that traditional advertisers can do is to broadcast their ad on a medium that has a high concentration of the demographic they wish to attract.
-They cast a wide net and hope to grab the attention of the subset of viewers that their offering may appeal to.
+The best that traditional advertisers can do is broadcast their ad on a medium with a high concentration of the demographic they wish to attract.
+They cast a wide net and hope to grab the attention of the subset of viewers their offering may appeal to.
 But, they’re paying to show the ad to the rest of the non-target audience as well.

 As digital advertisers, we don’t know who the individuals are that are getting our messaging, but we know that they are relevant based on the filtering we specify.